Back to Journal

 A common source of friction is expectation.

-People often assume Italian systems will operate with the same pace, transparency, or logic as those they are accustomed to.
-When they don’t, frustration builds quickly.
+People often assume Italian systems will move with the same pace, logic, or transparency they are used to.
+When they do not, frustration builds quickly.

 Italy places a high value on form, process, and context.
 Progress often comes through patience, correct sequencing, and adaptation rather than speed.

-Those who adjust expectations early tend to navigate the system with far less resistance.
+The people who adjust expectations early usually move through the process with much less resistance.

 Location choices made without administrative awareness